leardilap/SKnob/README.md

 # SKnob
-the safety knob for your stove
+The safety knob for your stove

 # Overall shape
 - Two main PCBs with 24x17mm dimmentions joined with flex PCB